The OspreyCam is back online!

 This was the case in April 2000 when an osprey pair attempted to build a nest on Cowlitz PUD’s distribution pole.
 Our line crews deemed this a safety risk for the public and for the osprey, so we designed and built an alternate higher nesting platform, near the same pole where they originally tried to build a nest.

 The ospreys accepted the alternate nesting platform and for 15 years, a pair has been returning to their summer home in Cowlitz County.
-We look forward to their arrival this spring and are excited to launch, in partnership with Cascade Networks, a live video feed that will allow viewers to observe these wild birds in their natural environment.
+We look forward to their arrival this spring and are excited to launch, in partnership with Last Mile Gear, a live video feed that will allow viewers to observe these wild birds in their natural environment.

 If you have any questions please email us at email@example.com.